FreeCodeCampTrondheim/BaWoEngine/README.md

 * runs UpdateBehaviour on AI.cs, UpdateTime on DataBank.cs, UpdateLuck on Fate.cs

 AI Engines (AI.cs)
 * defines and creates sets of options for each tick of the game
-* chooses an option at a time, but makes a variable amount of choices after each other
+* makes choices for character until it runs out of willpower

 Fate Engines (not implemented yet)
 * controls happenings in the game that are outside the control